Hubbard Brook Roundtable

 In 2009, the Hubbard Brook Roundtable met with the goal to create a blueprint for a thriving Wood Fuel Marketplace in the at the local scale in the Northern Forest Region, that helps increase the efficient use of low-quality wood for fuel, while also promoting sustainable forestry practices.
 This blue print is intended to serve as the basis for pilot projects in several communities in New Hampshire, and hopefully as a template for other locations in the Northern Forest region and beyond.
 A new white paper “Our Carbon, Our Communities” promotes the consensus of this Roundtable.

-HBRF extends our thanks to Tom Gross of Genesis Consulting, S. A., for his formidable talents in facilitating Hubbard Brook Roundtable meetings; and the following foundations who have supported this initiative: Harold Whitworth Pierce Charitable Trust; Northern Forest Partnership Program; Maverick Lloyd Foundation.
+HBRF extends our thanks to Dr. Tom Gross of Genesis Consulting, S. A., for his formidable talents in facilitating Hubbard Brook Roundtable meetings; and the following foundations who have supported this initiative: Harold Whitworth Pierce Charitable Trust; Northern Forest Partnership Program; Maverick Lloyd Foundation.